English Language Counselling in Hannover

 As human beings we need to talk about what is happening to us.
 We need to share our stories and make sense of our life.
 If you feel more comfortable speaking English than German it is worth considering seeing a therapist who can also work in English even when English is your second or third language.

-You are of course free to leave therapy at any time.
+You can end therapy at any time.
 Sometimes an ending is agreed from the outset of treatment but if not, it is good practise to agree on an ending and to work towards that ending together.

 Famously psychoanalysis began with the idea of the unconscious.
 Our feelings and actions are directed by beliefs we are not even aware of.
 In the therapeutic relationship you will become aware of some these unconscious beliefs, assess whether they are still valid and gain greater freedom.

-You may not know how many sessions you need when you start therapy/counselling.
+It may be unclear how many sessions you need when you start therapy/counselling.
 We will discuss that in the first session as well.

 Short-Term counselling has the ending in mind from the beginning.
 We will agree on a set number of sessions and a particular focus for the work.